-In addition, the EPA established a Public Register Directory for members of the public to easily access information about actual or potential contamination in their local area.
-This online tool was progressively expanded to include public access to EPA licences, applications, EPOs, and prosecutions and civil penalties.
+In addition, the EPA established an online public register directory for members of the public to easily access information about actual or potential contamination in their local area.
+This online tool was progressively expanded to include public access to EPA licences, applications, orders, and prosecutions and civil penalties.

 The EPA continued to promote strong and proactive compliance behaviour by awarding Sustainability Licences to the University of Adelaide and OneSteel in Whyalla.

 The EPA completed 2 industry sector audits that targets lower-risk and unlicensed activities, focussing on inland marinas from the potential for vessels to introduce pollutants to surface water and coffee roasters, due to odour and particulate emissions to the environment.
 Of the 27 vessel facilities inspected, 15 required an EPA licence, and 7 coffee roasters required an EPA licence.